PriyaranjanKS/FusionDevBlogs/_posts/2024-07-25-Copilot-Ticket-Management-System.md

 ![Publish App](\images\07_CopilotTickets\52.png)

 Once published, we can access it from the Teams App Store.
+Lets start the conversation with the copilot and mention the issue we are facing.

 ![Teams App Store](\images\07_CopilotTickets\54.png)

-It has provided us with a possible resolution.
+It has provided us with a possible resolution by checking the SharePoint knowledge base using Generative Answers.
 But since we found that as an inadequate solution, we will go ahead and raise a ticket using the adaptive card where we will provide further details to create the ticket.

 ![Raise Ticket](\images\07_CopilotTickets\55.png)